 Prosperity through progress

-Today, Ingersoll’s single largest employer is the CAMI Automotive plant owned by General Motors of Canada.
+Today, Ingersoll, Ontario’s single largest employer is the CAMI Automotive plant owned by General Motors of Canada.
 Its 3,000 workers manufacture the Chevrolet Equinox and GMC Terrain crossover vehicles, producing approximately 300,000 units per year for the world market.

 A major project was recently completed on Holcroft Street.
 A ten-meter deep sanitary trunk main was constructed in 2014, and last year it was extended to the southern part of town in order to spur the development of 174 single housing units.
 Part of the project’s $2.4 million cost, which included the removal and replacement of 100 trees and the addition of sidewalks, was paid for by the area’s developers, while its residents will pay a connection fee for use of the sanitary line.
 Oxford County, which is ultimately responsible for sanitary and water infrastructure for its citizens, also contributed tax dollars to the project.